fybrik/fybrik/site/docs/concepts/config-policies.md

 When writing configuration policies, infrastructure metrics and costs may also be taken into account in order to optimize the generated data plane.
 For example, selection of a storage account may be based on a storage cost, selection of a cluster may provide a restriction on cluster capacity, and so on.
-Infrastructure attributes and metrics are stored in `/tmp/adminconfig/infrastructure.json` directory of the manager pod.
+Infrastructure attributes and metrics are stored in the `/tmp/adminconfig/infrastructure.json` directory of the manager pod.
 Collection of the metrics and their dynamic update is beyond the scope of Fybrik.
+One may develop or use 3rd party solutions for monitoring and updating these infrastructure metrics.

 ### How to define infrastructure attributes

-An infrastructure attribute is defined by a JSON object including the following fields:
+An infrastructure attribute is defined by a JSON object that includes the following fields:

 - `attribute` - name of the infrastructure attribute, should be defined in the taxonomy
 - `description`